FTC9889/CC_9889_2017_2018/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

             of a particular style of OpMode.
 These are bare bones Tank Drive examples.

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended to MRDrive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.

 Hardware:	This is not an actual OpMode, but a helper class that is used to describe